debbiemarkslab/plmc/README.md

       -h  --help                       Usage

 ## Compilation
-plmc can be compiled to single-core without external libraries, but requires OpenMP for multi-core compilation.
-On Mac OS X, `clang` does not yet support OpenMP, but versions of `GCC` that do can be found as precompiled binaries [here](http://hpc.sourceforge.net/) or downloaded through package managers like homebrew or macports.
+plmc requires no external libraries, but can optionally be accelerated with OpenMP for multicore parallelism.

 **Multicore**.
 To compile with `gcc` and OpenMP:

     make all-openmp

+On macOS, OpenMP requires that an external version of GCC be installed rather than `clang`.
+Precompiled binaries of GCC are available [here](http://hpc.sourceforge.net/) or can be downloaded through package managers like homebrew or macports.

 **Single core, Linux**.
 To compile with `gcc`: